Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle helps to ensure that better information is available for decision making?

-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [x] Collaborate and promote visibility.
+- [x] Collaborate and Promote Visibility.

 **[⬆ Back to Top](#table-of-contents)**